 - Umlauf Sculpture Garden (The Museum does not provide planning, set-up or teardown services which is something you’ll have to keep in mind when you book.) – Website, Wedding rates

 Hotel ballrooms are traditional choices for indoor wedding receptions.
 Many of the larger hotels will have room for 300+ which makes it great for bigger weddings and multicultural events.
 The photo options are slightly limited here, as you’ll be sharing space with hotel guests milling about.
-The price tag for these does increase significantly when you’re approaching north of 150 guests, but on the upside, you don’t have to worry about driving anywhere after the party is over!
+The price tag for these does increase significantly when you’re approaching north of 150 guests, but on the upside, room service brings your hangover cure the next morning.

 - W Hotel Austin